AdhTri001/AdhTri001/cv.typ

   organization: "IISER Bhopal × IIIT Bhopal",
   date: "Jan 2024 – Apr 2024",
   details: [
-    - Co-organized 35-hour national hackathon; coordinated with faculty & industry experts for problem design & judging.
+    - Co-organized a 35-hour national hackathon; collaborated with faculty and industry experts on problem design and judging.
   ],
 )